paulkroe/Schokoban/README.md

 Despite the experimental focus on MCTS, maintaining the solver's practical usability was essential.
 Thus, a significant goal was to ensure the solver's capability to successfully handle most levels in David W. Skinner's [Microban III level collection](http://www.abelmartin.com/rj/sokobanJS/Skinner/David%20W.%20Skinner%20-%20Sokoban.htm).

 However, the development process also required testing the algorithm's performance on less complex puzzles.
-For this purpose, simpler levels available [here](https://www.cbc.ca/kids/games/play/sokoban) were utilized.
+For this purpose, simpler levels in the CBC Level collection, which are available [online](https://www.cbc.ca/kids/games/play/sokoban), were utilized.
 ## Installation and Setup
 Follow these steps to install and set up the solver:
 #### Clone Repository